confluentinc/event-streaming-patterns/docs/event/event-deserializer.md

 Confluent’s [Schema
 Registry](https://docs.confluent.io/cloud/current/cp-component/schema-reg-cloud-config.html)
-stores a versioned history of the data's schema in Apache Kafka&reg;
+stores a versioned history of the data's schema in Apache Kafka® itself.
-itself.
 The client libraries can then use this metadata to seamlessly reconstruct the original event data, while we can use the registry API to manually inspect the schemas, or to build libraries for other